 Pointe de Chalune à partir de la Chèvrerie

-Along the way, you can discover magnificent landscapes (particularly towards Mont Blanc and the Lake Geneva basin), accompanied by a wonderful variety of flora at the height of the season.
+Starting from La Chèvrerie, I recommend a lovely circular walk to the Point de Chalune.
+Along the way, you can discover magnificent scenery (particularly towards Mont Blanc and the Lake Geneva basin), all complemented by a marvellous variety of flora at the height of the season.

 Details